Beauty x 3:

 Beauty x 3 (Part Two)

 The first thing one realizes upon embarking on ‘ROSE DAUGHTER’ is how very young McKinley must have been when she wrote ‘BEAUTY’.
 There is a sweetness, an openhearted innocence about ‘BEAUTY’ which you realize that almost no writer (other than perhaps Nancy Atherton) would be able to get away with in these disillusioned days where most of the world seems to have become resigned to middle age.
 The contrast is almost enough to make you weep.
-By yet further contrast, the story of ‘ROSE DAUGHTER’ is told to us in the same voice which had just previously told us ‘DEERSKIN’, and like ‘DEERSKIN’, however attractive the central characters may be, it is not a particularly likable story.
+By yet further contrast, the story of ‘ROSE DAUGHTER’ is told to us in a very similar voice as that which had just previously told us ‘DEERSKIN’.
+And like ‘DEERSKIN’, however attractive the central characters may be, it is not a particularly likable story.

 Some comparisons are in order.
 Both between the retellings and the original source material;